dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 As such, we're going to start by enforcing some access rules in the backend server, even before the client code knows about them.

-Inside the `BlazorPizza.Server` project, you'll find `OrdersController.cs`.
+Inside the `BlazingPizza.Server` project, you'll find `OrdersController.cs`.
 This is the controller class that handles incoming HTTP requests for `/orders` and `/orders/{orderId}`.
 To require that all requests to these endpoints come from authenticated users (i.e., people who have logged in), add the `[Authorize]` attribute to the `OrdersController` class:

 ```csharp
 [Route("orders")]